Dr Geoff Cox

 Trustee, Kahve-Society, registered educational charity, London.

-Artistic Research; Contemporary Art and Curating; Cultural theory; Digital Culture; Software Studies.
+Artistic Research; Contemporary Art practice and Curating; Cultural theory; Digital Culture; Software Studies.

 Staff serving as external examiners

 MA Digital Culture (from 2017-2018) and MA Computational Media (from 2018-2019), Goldsmiths, University of London.

 PhD examinations: 9 external (Aarhus, Goldsmiths, Helsinki, Kingston, Middlesex, Northumbria, Bournemouth, Huddersfield, University of the Arts London); 1 MPhil (Goldsmiths).